First impressions of my no.1 dream country to visit, Japan, and a rundown of my top things to do in Tokyo.

-We flew to Tokyo (more on that coming up!) and enjoyed playing tourists, checking out the famous show at the Robot Restaurant, eating our way around Asakusa, and soaking up the rainbow colours of Harajuku.
+We flew to Tokyo (more on that coming up!) and enjoyed playing tourists, eating our way around Asakusa, and soaking up the rainbow colours of Harajuku.

 Next up was the volcanic Izu Peninsula, famed for its rugged coasts, pristine beaches, waterfalls and sea caves.